oliora/ppconsul/status.md

 ### Blocking Queries

-Blocking query feature is supported in straitforward way: when API that supports blocking queries is called with keyword `block_for=` then the call blocks.
+Blocking query feature is supported in a straitforward way: when API that supports blocking queries is called with keyword `block_for=` then the call blocks.
 There is no smart things like async non-block handling with calbacks, backgound polling etc. If you have any ideas/suggerstions of a convenient interface to work with blocking queries, you are welcome.

 ## Endpoints

 ### ACLs

 TBD

 ### Agent

 Endpoint is supported except the following:
+- ACL tokens
 - Endpoint [`/v1/agent/reload`](https://www.consul.io/docs/agent/http/agent.html#agent_reload)
 - Endpoint [`/v1/agent/monitor`](https://www.consul.io/docs/agent/http/agent.html#agent_monitor)
 - Endpoint [`/v1/agent/leave`](https://www.consul.io/docs/agent/http/agent.html#agent_leave)